codersclub/DRKB/database/sybase/tsql/triggers/index.md

    /* If default exists on column a,

-     \"if update\" is true for either column.
+     "if update" is true for either column.

      The trigger is activated.*/